rajdakin/maze/docs/config.md

   3. Normal: map reset, new object destroying
   4. Hard: map reset, both objects \(held and new) destroying

+## Keyboard configuration
+Inside the `keyboardConfiguration` block
+- `directions`: the directions quickkeys (up, down, left, right are respectively u, d, l, r by default, this can be changed here).
+Changing this configuration may break other keys as movement has predecence on about everything else.

 ## Console configuration
 Inside the `consoleConfiguration` block.
 - `logLevel` \(`2`): the logging level.
 Ranges from 0 to 4.